SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install.md

 ## Reset the Pocket CRM client

-If you need to either reset the settings or configure the client with another connection URL you can delete the settings by uninstalling the app then install it again - then you will be asked to choose how to connect (CRMOnline / Onsite) once more.
+If you need to either reset the settings or configure the client with another connection URL you can delete the settings by uninstalling the app then install it again - then you will be asked to choose how to connect (CRM Online / Onsite) once more.

 <!-- Referenced links -->
 [1]: https://online.superoffice.com/mobile